 VirtualBox is among the slowest virtual machine solutions currently available.
 It was never very fast to begin with, but ever since it was acquired by Oracle in 2010, performance has slowly but surely degraded.

 To be fair, if you’re going to run a virtual machine, you should be doing it on a powerful computer because virtualization is slow.
 And if your computer is powerful enough, you won’t notice the relative slowness of VirtualBox.
 It’s not terrible — it just isn’t as fast as it could be.
+As such, see our tips for faster virtual machine performance.

 VMware Workstation Player, on the other hand, has excellent performance.
 When running the same guest operating system in both virtual machines with the same amount of resources allocated, I find that VMware is without question faster and more responsive.